 Be 15 to 18 years old during the program dates

-Be in Level III (or higher) if studying French, German, and Spanish (or equivalent*)
+Be in Level III (or higher) of their study of French, German, and Spanish (or equivalent*)

 Possess or be able to attain passport and visa (if applicable) needed to travel to the host country and return to the U.S.